osmanbeyoglulab/CITRUS/README.md

 )

 ```
-For example, this is the way to train the model with the learning rate as 1e-4, and use activation function as relu
+When training dataset other than provided.
+It is better to re-tune these parameters.
+This is the way to train the model with the learning rate as 1e-4, and use activation function as 'relu'
 ```sh
 python run_CITRUS.py --learning_rate 1e-4 --activation 'relu'
 ```